CodeBenderX/ReactJS-FocusFlow/README.md

-Here’s a README file for your Todo App with a credit section to the YouTube channel Smoljames:

----

 # Todo App with React

 This is a simple and intuitive Todo application built with React.
 It allows users to add, edit, and delete tasks, making it a perfect project for practicing component-based development and state management in React.